Some personal history.

 Here’s a writer with a great sense of humor infused into his work, well versed in pacing and in-sync with his visual collaborators’ strengths to make all the elements of their story come together.

 Kudos to Humberto Ramos with Victor Olazaba, Giuseppe Camuncoli with John Dell, and Marcos Martin – who displayed perfect depictions of Spider-action, drama, structure, and depth.
 Mind you, this is a visual medium with words written on it, and not many writers and artists are able to provide a unique speech pattern with specific psychological and emotional traits for each character in every panel.
 Especially for Peter, whose logical decisions and conscious responses made sense, thus evolving the character.
-Slott knows how to use concepts, characters, ideas, and details from the past and apply them into the story – not as a clutch disguised as a trigger, but with purpose.
+Slott knows how to use concepts, characters, ideas, and details from the past and apply them to the story – not as a clutch disguised as a trigger, but with purpose.

 Of course, not every great idea of his is well-executed: sometimes villains shouting their masterplan in full detail verges embarrassment or having Spider-Man literally explaining to his antagonist, in mid-battle no less, the very existence and functionality of his Spider-Sense.

-We know that every comic book is someone’s first – not to mention that The Amazing Spider-Man is also meant for kids; because my 8-year old Godson reads and collects Spider-Man, and he loves Slott’s stories.
+We know that every comic book is someone’s first – not to mention that The Amazing Spider-Man is also meant for kids; because my 8-year-old Godson reads and collects Spider-Man, and he loves Slott’s stories.
 Though I admit sometimes a self-explainable story can be tiring for the old reader (me) as well.

 From Big Time, Spider-Island, Ends of The Earth, Superior Spider-Man, the creation of Silk, Spider-Verse, The Clone Conspiracy, Superior (Hydra) Octopus to the current fall of Parker industries, one must admit it – there have been consistent shifts and events along this ride.